percona/pxb-docs/docs/xtrabackup_bin/incremental_backups.md

 LSN to the last backup’s LSN.
 You still need a full backup to recover the incremental changes, however; without a full backup to act as a base, the incremental backups are useless.

+### Using the changed page tracking algorithm

+*Percona XtraBackup* 8.0.30 removes the algorithm that used the [changed page tracking](https://docs.percona.com/percona-server/8.0/management/changed_page_tracking.html) feature in *Percona Server for MySQL*. *Percona Server for MySQL* 8.0.27 deprecated the changed page tracking feature.

+With PXB 8.0.27 or earlier, another algorithm enabled the *Percona Server for MySQL* changed page tracking feature.
+The algorithm generates a bitmap file.
+The *xtrabackup* binary uses that bitmap file to read only those pages needed for the incremental backup.
+This method potentially saves resources.
+The backup enables the algorithm by default if the *xtrabackup* binary discovers the bitmap file.
+You can override the algorithm with `--incremental-force-scan` which forces a read of all pages even if the bitmap file is available.

 ## Creating an Incremental Backup